-Both the liver and the spleen can be affected in isolation or be affected secondarily.
-One or more kidneys may be affected by lymphoma and, like the other abdominal organs, present a clinical picture related to their progressive failure.
+Both the liver and the spleen can affect in isolation or affect secondarily.
+One or more kidneys may affect by lymphoma and, like the other abdominal organs, present a clinical picture related to their progressive failure.

 Lymphomas of the nasal cavities